 TransUnion Announces Agreement to Sell G2, LCI and Fintellix to Stellex Capital Management for $176 million

-/EIN News/ -- CHICAGO, Dec.
-13, 2022 (GLOBE NEWSWIRE) -- TransUnion (NYSE: TRU) has signed a definitive agreement to sell G2 Web Services, Inc. (“G2”), Lundquist Consulting, Inc. (“LCI”) and Fintellix India Private Limited (“Fintellix”), to an affiliate of Stellex Capital Management LLC (“Stellex”), a global, multi sector investment firm with offices in New York, Detroit, Pittsburgh and London with over $2.6 billion in assets under management.
+CHICAGO, Dec.
+13, 2022 (GLOBE NEWSWIRE) -- TransUnion TRU has signed a definitive agreement to sell G2 Web Services, Inc. ("G2"), Lundquist Consulting, Inc. ("LCI") and Fintellix India Private Limited ("Fintellix"), to an affiliate of Stellex Capital Management LLC ("Stellex"), a global, multi sector investment firm with offices in New York, Detroit, Pittsburgh and London with over $2.6 billion in assets under management.

 The $176 million consideration consists of $104 million of cash and a $72 million note receivable with up to three years in duration.
 The companies are targeting to close the transaction by the end of the year, subject to the satisfaction of customary and other closing conditions and regulatory approval.
 We expect to use the net cash proceeds to pre-pay debt.